A Practical guide on Explainable AI Techniques applied on Biomedical use case applications: Acknowledgements

 \section{Acknowledgements}

 This research was funded by the French ANRT industrial Cifre PhD contracts with SEGULA Technologies and with Tinubu Square.
 Parts of this work has received funding by the Austrian Science Fund (FWF), Project: P-32554.
-N. Díaz-Rodríguez is supported by the Spanish Government Juan de la Cierva Incorporación contract (IJC2019-039152-I).
-S. Tulli is supported by the European Union's Horizon 2020 research and innovation programme under grant agreement No 765955 (ANIMATAS Innovative Training Network).
+Díaz-Rodríguez is supported by Juan de la Cierva Incorporación grant IJC2019-039152-I funded by MCIN/AEI /10.13039/501100011033 by “ESF Investing in your future” and Google Research Scholar Program.
+Tulli is supported by the European Union's Horizon 2020 research and innovation programme under grant agreement No 765955 (ANIMATAS Innovative Training Network).

 \typeout{}